Engee documentation

 Details

 A delayed or distorted version of the reference signal, specified as a vector or matrix.
-The dimensionality and sampling period of sRef and sDel must match.
+The dimension and sampling period of sRef and sDel must match.

 Data types